seinecle/blog/_posts/2021-12-17-detecting-humor-and-sarcasm.md

 Still, how could the context be appraised in a computational manner?
 We would have to develop a tool which would be "platform specific" I think.
 Typically, a platform that allows reactions in the form of emojis would help, as one could rely on commenter's reactions such as "😆" or "😬" or "🤣" to signal that the content may be humorous or sarcastic.
 Apart from this, we could fancy more complex approaches (characterizing the profile of the locutor as "prone to sarcasm or not", but that would be a refinement, not a first step in my opinion).

 So that would be my starting point!
 I'd be happy to exchange with researchers and students interested in the subject.
-If you are interested in my projects in text mining and graph minin, have a look at [Nocodefunctions](https://nocodefunctions.com/), a free web application that makes it easy to test and use the tools I have developed in the past years.
+If you are interested in my projects in text mining and graph mining, have a look at [Nocodefunctions](https://nocodefunctions.com/), a free web application that makes it easy to test and use the tools I have developed in the past years.